kaveeken/linReg/README.md

 First makes an initial guess,
-then minimizes RMSD according to Nelder-Mead down to a given tolerance (or until convergence) in up to a given number of steps.
+then minimizes RMSD according to Nelder-Mead until convergence in up to a given number of steps.
-Should probably just go until convergence and not test against a tolerance at all.

 I might want to use least squares over RMSD.
 The project that needs this validates fits by RMSD anyway,